YuweAEC/data-structures-and-algorithms/README.md

 **Non Linear data and structures** is a form of data structure where the data elements don't stay arranged linearly or sequentially.
 Since the data structure is non-linear, it does not involve a single level.
 Therefore, a user can't traverse all of its elements in a single run.

+**Sorting** is the arrangement of data in a preferred order in the data structure.
+By sorting data, it is easier to search through it quickly and easily.

 ## Authors